nickbrandt/GitLab/doc/api/graphql/reference/index.md

 ### `Query.devopsAdoptionSegments`

-Get configured DevOps adoption segments on the instance.
+Get configured DevOps adoption segments on the instance. **BETA** This endpoint is subject to change without notice.

 Returns [`DevopsAdoptionSegmentConnection`](#devopsadoptionsegmentconnection).